bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 (i.e. maximum likelihood estimate).
 Using the same scenario as Equation 5, namely :math:`n` :math:`(y_i, {\bf x_i})`
-i.i.d. points, we can derive a log likelihood function (refer to the Wikipedia link for a reference of the probability mass function of a Poission distribution):
+i.i.d. points, we can derive a log likelihood function (refer to the Wikipedia link for a reference of the probability mass function of a Poisson distribution):

 .. math::